vincepr/vite-subnetting/README.md

 )}
 ```

 Now our singlePageApplication is refreshable just like expected, even on github.pages.
+Tradeof is we can use browser back-forward after refreshing.
+So probably not worth the to do again.